maximedieudonne/e-cervelet/README.md

 # how to install Suit

-official website of suit : http://www.diedrichsenlab.org/imaging/suit.htm
+official website of suit : http://www.diedrichsenlab.org/imaging/suit.htm \
+go to the download page :http://www.diedrichsenlab.org/imaging/suit_download.htm \

+you need to register, once the registration is done, download the zip file. \